ArteryTek/AT32F403A_407_Firmware_Library/project/at_start_f403a/examples/tmr/complementary_signals/readme.txt

   - tmr1_ch3c pin (pb.15)

 - connect the tmr1 break pin tmr1_brkin pin (pb.12) to the gnd. to generate a break event, switch this pin level from 0v to 3.3v.

+  for more detailed information. please refer to the application note document AN0085.